 A difficult economic climate and disruptive competition mean that many organisations including libraries will benefit from a fresh look at their services.
 At the heart of this is getting a better understanding of customer needs.
 We provide some creative approaches to help understand customer needs in order to redefine or create new products and services.
 Ken Chad’s short article in UKSG eNews (‘Focus on the user’ December 2013) outlines some of the issues and approaches.

 The ‘jobs’-to-be done’ (JTBD) methodology has a good track record in the business world and we have found it effective in Higher Education and the public sector more generally.
 We have run a number of successful JTBD workshops.
 The approach is neatly encapsulated by a well known quote from Theodore Levitt of the Harvard Business School: ‘People don’t want a quarter-inch drill, they want a quarter inch hole.’
 In his book ‘What Customers Want‘ Anthony Ulwick suggests that conventional ‘customer driven’ approaches often fail: “the literal voice of the customer does not translate into meaningful inputs”.
 A focus on the ‘job’ -the problem that the user is trying to solve- contrasts with more conventional ways of ‘segmenting’ customers by age, gender, income or social group, (or in academic libraries by undergraduate, postgraduate etc) .
 The JTBD approach delivers outputs that are meaningful and actionable.

-(1) What is the problem that needs to be solved?
+- What is the problem that needs to be solved?
 What is the ‘job’ that needs to be done?

 - Who needs to solve the problem

-(3) What is the particular circumstance of the problem (i.e. I’m on the train with a smart phone)?
+- What are the particular circumstances (i.e. I’m on the train with a smart phone)?

 These are then analysed in more depth and various solutions ‘tested’ to see how well they contribute to ‘solving’ the job-to-be-done.
 The ‘grammar’ of JTBD also aligns well with Agile development approaches to enable new solutions to be developed quickly.